kartAI/kartAI/README.md

 ### Dataset config file

-The dataset config file (used in the -c argument to create_training_data) is a json file describing the datasets used for training / validataion / test.
+The dataset config file (used in the -c argument to create_training_data) is a json file describing the datasets used for training / validation / test.
 It has three main sections: `"TileGrid"`, `"ImageSources"` and the image sets.

 Main structure: